vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 Starting 2023-11-26, I made the switch to afternoon running, in light of morning temperatures being low enough that it's preferable to exercise in the afternoon.

+## 2023-11-27: halved run due to time crunch

+On 2023-11-27, I halved my run, but ran most of both ways, so the overall distance I ran was comparable with my usual.